 pavo was written with the following workflow in mind:

-The manuscripts describing the package has been published and are free to access:
+The manuscript describing the current iteration of the package has been published and are free to access:

 This is the development page for